silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-01.md

 </html>
 ```

 Why `Page.ss`?
 A default installation of SilverStripe ships with a page type called `Page`.
 Typically, this page type is used to display the most basic form of content for a project.
-A common use case is for the “About Us” page, or even something more plain, like "Terms and Conditions."
+A common use case is for the "About Us" page, or even something more plain, like "Terms and Conditions."

 #### Activating the theme